more-ginger/portfolio2023/content/blogs/mvrdvhni-the-living-archive-of-a-studio.md

 slug: living-archive-mvrdv
 category: Archive
 date: December 17, 2023 6:54 PM
+description: "Project developed in cooperation with [Giacomo Nanni](https://giacomonanni.info/) for “MVRDVHNI: The Living Archive of a Studio” exhibition.
+The platform arranges, on a timeline, the topics discussed by MVRDV in their documents and email exchanges, from 1990 to 2010."
 himage: /uploads/mvrdv-timeline-preview.png
 ---
 Project developed for “MVRDVHNI: The Living Archive of a Studio” exhibition.
 The platform arranges, on a timeline, the topics discussed by MVRDV in their documents and email exchanges, from 1990 to 2010.